-Fig 9 shows the receiver block diagram of the VSB terrestrial broadcast transmission system.
+Fig 16 shows the receiver block diagram of the VSB terrestrial broadcast transmission system.
 Descriptions of each block follow.

-6.2.3.1 Tuner
+6.2.3.1 Tuner (Modified 12-7-94)

-The tuner, illustrated in Fig 10, receives the 6 MHz ATV signal from the antenna.
+The tuner, illustrated in Fig 17, as implemented in the prototype submitted for test receives the 6 MHz ATV signal (UHF or VHF) from the antenna.
 It is a high-side injection double-conversion type with a first IF frequency of 920 MHz.
 This puts the image frequencies above 1 GHz, making them easy to reject by a fixed front end filter.
-This selection of first IF frequency is high enough so that the input bandpass filter selectivity prevents the local oscillator (978-1723 MHz) from leaking out the tuner front end and interfering with other UHF channels, yet it is low enough for second harmonics of UHF channels (470-806 MHz) to fall above the first IF bandpass.
+This selection of first IF frequency is high enough so that the input bandpass filter selectivity prevents the local oscillator (978-1723 MHz) from leaking out the tuner front end and interfering with UHF channels, yet it is low enough for second harmonics of UHF channels (470-806 MHz) to fall above the first IF bandpass.
 Harmonics of cable channels could possibly occur in the first IF passband but are not a real problem because of the relatively flat spectrum (within 10 dB) and small signal levels (-28 dBm or less) used in cable systems.

-The tuner input has a bandpass filter that limits the frequency range to 50-810 MHz, rejecting all other non-television signals that may fall within the tuners image frequency range (beyond 920 MHz).
+The tuner input has a bandpass filter that limits the frequency range to 50-810 MHz, rejecting all other non-television signals that may fall within the tuner's image frequency range (beyond 920 MHz).
 In addition, a broadband tracking filter rejects other television signals, especially those much larger in signal power than the desired ATV signal power.
 This tracking filter is not narrow, nor is it critically tuned, as is the case of present day NTSC tuners that must reject image signals only 90 MHz away from the desired channel.
 Minimal channel tilt, if any, exists due to this tracking filter.